 Thomas F. Patterson

-He has extensive experience in opportunistic fungal infections.
 His clinical and research interests focus on the diagnosis and treatment of fungal diseases particularly in immunocompromised hosts.
-He has been involved in developing new antifungal drugs and in clinical trials of new antifungal compounds.
+He has been involved in developing new antifungal drugs and in clinical trials of new antifungal compounds and is funded by the NIH and industry for grants and contracts on drug and diagnostic development.

-Dr Patterson has published and lectured extensively on fungal infections.
-He is a previous member of the American Board of Internal Medicine Subspecialty on Infectious Diseases and is co-Editor-in-Chief of the popular mycology website www.drfungus.org.
-He is a Fellow of the American College of Physicians and Fellow, Infectious Diseases Society of America.
-He is a Past-President of the Texas Infectious Disease Society and of the Immunocompromised Host Society.
+Dr Patterson has published and lectured extensively on fungal infections with over 300 peer-reviewed publications, chapters, books and reviews.
+He has served as member of the American Board of Internal Medicine, Subspecialty Committee for Infectious Diseases and is a Fellow of the American College of Physicians and the Infectious Diseases Society of America, Past-President of the Texas Infectious Disease Society, and past-President, International Immunocompromised Host Society.

 Robert C. Read